SuperOfficeDocs/superoffice-docs/docs/en/request/learn/external-document.md

 1. Click **Save**.
 If the file type can be edited in the browser, the **Contents** field is populated.

 1. Click **OK**.
 The file is added to the specified folder.

+> [!NOTE]
+> Certain file types are blocked by default from being uploaded as external documents in Service.
+If you need to allow uploads of any of these types, such as **js**, an administrator can update the [**unsafe file types** system preference][9] in Settings and maintenance.

 ## Edit file content